 I have a client coming in a couple of weeks who has outbreaks of hives.
 She has been to several doctors, none of whom have found a cause.
 She only has a breakout when she is out of the house, most of the time.
 Almost like Agoraphobia, except she isn’t afraid to leave the house.
 Any suggestions of how might be the best way to handle this? – Itchin’ for Answers

 The doctor is saying it’s stress-induced.
-So I would leverage the doctor’s authority to reframe what “stress” really is.
+I would leverage the doctor’s authority to reframe what “stress” really is.
 Most people think of stress as coming from outside of them.
-And sometimes it is.
+Sometimes it is.
 But in the majority of cases, stress is a build-up on internal pressure resulting from unresolved feelings from the past.

-Remember, her Subconscious Mind knows what the REAL problem is.
-So give it a chance to speak!
+Remember, her subconscious mind knows what the REAL problem is.
+Give it a chance to speak!
 Often the words will just pop out of the client’s mouth while you’re conversing.
 So pay attention!

 - Where was she when the first outbreak occurred?

 - What was happening?

 The Symptom Producing Event is not the causal event (ISE).

 The SPE is the event where the symptoms first came to conscious awareness.
 Once you have identified the SPE, you can induce hypnosis, guide the client back into that event, review what happened, and use it to bring up the emotion.
 This will save you session time by giving you a Bridge back to the Initial Sensitizing Event (ISE) where you can identify the internal conflict responsible for generating the symptoms.